 1 - Consider Your Dietary Restrictions

-Plant-based protein powders are most often used by vegans.
-But many other athletes like to use plant products like pea and brown rice to provide them with a range of different sources.
+Plant-based protein powders are most often used by vegans, many of whom chose this lifestyle for cultural and ethical reasons such as animal rights concerns.
+But in addition, many athletes like to use plant products like peas and brown rice to diversify their protein sources.

 However, some of the plant-based blends available might not be suitable for all people, as they may contain soy and gluten.
 These are among the most common food allergies, and, unfortunately, they are common ingredients.

 People with celiac disease or non-celiac gluten sensitivity have to avoid wheat and other grains that contain the protein gluten.
 People with a wheat allergy only need to avoid wheat and can tolerate gluten from grains that don't contain wheat.

 You should also keep a close eye on sugar as that might not just be a problem for diabetics.
 Blood sugar spikes might cause problems, including increased hunger cravings.

 You might want to consider a diabetes-friendly meal replacement shake to address this issue.

 2 - Match Your Meal Replacement With Your Diet Goals